Emergency Medical Technician - Basic (EMT-B)

 Anyone interested in obtaining the necessary skill and knowledge to perform prehospital care at the EMT level.
 Providers with this skill may align with these agencies after obtaining licensure: volunteer fire and/or EMS agencies, full-time fire departments, full-time EMS services or acute care settings.
 Anyone interested in advancing through the healthcare professions, this is a great first step.
 Our students have become great EMTs, paramedics, nurses, advanced practice nurses and physicians.

 - High School Diploma or equivalent*

-*Per Illinois law, students whom complete the program prior to turning 18 years of age, will be eligible to test but will not be eligible for licensure untill his/her 18th birth day.
+*Per Illinois law, students who complete the program prior to turning 18 years of age, will be eligible to test but will not be eligible for licensure until his/her 18th birthday.

 How can I register to enter this program?

-To register for courses held at the East Central Illinois EMS office, Contact Us today!
+Questions about courses held at the East Central Illinois EMS office?
+Contact Us today!

 2024 Spring EMT B Class (January 25th, 2024 - May 6th, 2024) Champaign, Illinois.